Hi ya, welcome to my abode dear friend. Our topic for today’s reflection is Other’s emotions that can become extremely contagious…

 You peek through the blinds…the inky blackness of the wintery night makes it difficult for your eyes to adjust, then another loud bang, you’re sure your friend is ready to pass out…

 As your eyes adjust you see the shadowy shape of the perpetrator close to the Window, he’s huge…your heart is beating faster now… he pulls back to bang on the Window again…allowing the light from the distant street lamp to shine upon him… revealing his identity…

 It’s a young willow tree swaying in the wind, hitting the window with each blasting gust!
 You both giggle with relief!
 And your friend’s laughter is overlaid with nervous embarrassment.

-Fear & anxiety causes one to envisage all types of scenarios that always jump to the worse case scenario!
+Fear & anxiety can cause one to envisage all types of scenarios that jump to a worse case scenario!